arjun024/wikicoding/README.md

 *Every code has a silver lining*

-wikicoidng is the engine that powers [Wikicoding](http://wikicoding.org), the wikipedia of code.
+wikicoding is the engine that powers [Wikicoding](http://wikicoding.org), the wikipedia of code.

+Anyone can use it to run an instance of wikicoding of their own.

-It servers as a wiki engine that manages a wiki of  code articles.
+It serves as a wiki engine that manages a wiki of code articles.

 This is a nonprofit, free and open source project.